Jan3385/VoxaEngine/README.md

 Make sure you have at least CMake v3.10 installed and functional.
 Also ensure you have a g++ compiler installed.

-To compile simply run `cmake --preset release` and after that run `cmake --build build`.
+To compile simply run `cmake --preset release` and after that run `cmake --build build` in the project folder.

 After that, run `VoxaEngine.exe` inside the build folder.